Benz06021994/Prediction-of-Sale-Prices-of-House/README.md

 - **GridSearchCV**: Used for hyperparameter tuning of the Random Forest model.
 - **Best Parameters**: Identified and applied to improve model performance.

-- After Hyperparameter Tuning XGBoost Regressor found to be most suitable.
+- After Hyperparameter Tuning, Random Forest Regressor found to be most suitable model.

 ## Model Deployment

 - **Model Saving**: The best performing model was saved.

+## Pipeline Implementation

-- **Predictions**: Made predictions on unseen data and displayed the results.
+- **Predictions**: Made predictions on unseen data using pipeline and displayed the predictions

 ## Conclusion